Article 3 of the European Convention on Human Rights: Ireland v. United Kingdom

 In Ireland v.
 United Kingdom (1979–1980) the Court ruled that the five techniques developed by the United Kingdom (wall-standing, hooding, subjection to noise, deprivation of sleep, and deprivation of food and drink), as used against fourteen detainees in Northern Ireland by the United Kingdom, were "inhuman and degrading" and breached the European Convention on Human Rights, but did not amount to "torture".
 This was mainly due to the intense mental suffering and feelings of fear and inferiority that such techniques would have caused the suspects.

 In 2014, after new information was uncovered that showed the decision to use the five techniques in Northern Ireland in 1971–1972 had been taken by British ministers, the Irish Government asked the European Court of Human Rights to review its judgement.
 In 2018, by six votes to one, the Court declined.

+Budina v.
+Russia

+In Budina v.
+Russia (18 June 2009), the ECtHR exercised a cautious approach to addressing economic and social rights under the ECHR, and highlighted the limits of state obligations under the ECHR regarding social welfare provisions.
+During the case, Budina argued that her extremely low pension from the Russian state amounted to inhumane and degrading treatment.
+Budina further argued that the Russian government had failed to meet the following obligations as outlined in the Constitution of the Russian Federation: